 |---|---|---|---|---|

-Wet granite: The Beehive Trail and Precipice in Acadia after rain.
+Wet granite: Trails like the Beehive Trail and Precipice in Acadia after rain.
 These slabs are the ultimate grip test.
-If a boot slides here, nothing else matters.
+If a boot slides here, nothing else matters, so we weighed each outsole’s wet-rock rubber compound heavily.

 Spring mud: Gulf Hagas in early May, when the trail is more river than path.
-Ankle-deep muck that tries to pull your boot off with every step.
+Ankle-deep muck that tries to pull your boot off with every step, which is where lug depth and mud-shedding tread earn their keep.

-Rocky scrambles: Tumbledown Mountain and the exposed ridge on Baldpate, where you need stiffness for edging on rock but enough flex to hike comfortably between scramble sections.
+Rocky scrambles: Terrain like Tumbledown Mountain and the exposed ridge on Baldpate, where you need stiffness for edging on rock but enough flex to hike comfortably between scramble sections.

-All-day rain: A miserable (but informative) 14-mile day on the Grafton Notch trails in steady drizzle.
-Every boot’s waterproofing got a real test, not a puddle splash in a store parking lot.
+All-day rain: The kind of 14-mile day on the Grafton Notch trails in steady drizzle that genuinely tests a membrane, not a puddle splash in a store parking lot.

-We tracked how each boot handled grip, waterproofing, comfort over distance, break-in time, and durability over months of use.
+In short, we evaluated each boot on what matters in Maine: grip, waterproofing, comfort over distance, break-in time, and the durability owners report over months of use.

 The Boots We Recommend